 The discovery of the Terracotta Army came at a fraught instant in China’s modern history.
-Chairman Mao was dying, taking with him the chaos and brutality of the Cultural Revolution and leaving behind the unanswered question of what was to follow it.
-Just as they recently had the Great Wall, Chinese propagandists seized upon this latest relic of the country’s glorious past as a symbol of its inevitably glorious future.
-Unsubtle comparisons between Qin Shi Huang and Mao Zedong — both of them, the Chinese people and the world were told, had unified a weak, fragmented country and made it strong again — became inescapable, even as the Terracotta Army joined the Great Wall as the second must-see tourist attraction of the new, economically vibrant China of the 1980s and beyond.
-Meanwhile the period of Qin Shi Huang became a staple of such mass-media entertainments as the 2002 martial-arts epic Hero, the most expensive Chinese movie ever made to that point and the first to top box-office lists in the West.
+Chairman Mao was dying, taking with him the chaos of the Cultural Revolution and leaving behind the unanswered question of what was to follow it.
+Party propagandists seized upon this relic of the country’s glorious past as a symbol of its inevitably glorious future, just as they had the Great Wall before it.
+Unsubtle comparisons between Qin Shi Huang and Mao Zedong — both of them, the Chinese people and the world were told, had unified a weak, fragmented country and made it strong — became inescapable, even as the Terracotta Army joined the Great Wall as the second must-see tourist attraction of the new, economically vibrant China of the 1980s and beyond.
+The era of Qin Shi Huang became a staple of such mass-media entertainments as the 2002 martial-arts epic Hero, the most expensive Chinese movie ever made to that point and the first to top box-office lists in the West.

-Few historical figures illustrate better than Qin Shi Huang the ways in which a people’s shared present affects their view of their past.
-For the same figure who is praised in Chinese mass media today as their culture’s great unifier, with perchance a few less positive peccadilloes which paled beside his achievements, was vilified in his nation’s historiography for most of the centuries after his death for his cruelty and excess.
+Indeed, few historical figures illustrate better than Qin Shi Huang the ways in which a people’s shared present affects their view of their past.
+For the same figure who is praised in Chinese mass media today as the country’s great unifier, with perchance a few less positive peccadilloes which paled beside his achievements, was vilified in his nation’s historiography for most of the centuries after his death for his cruelty and excess.
 These historians remembered him as “a man with a very prominent nose, with large eyes, with the chest of a bird of prey, with the voice of a jackal, without beneficence, and with the heart of a tiger or a wolf.”

 The tradition of calling Qin Shi Huang the “First Emperor of China,” full stop, stems partially from this linguistic alteration — from the fact that he is the first historically documented Chinese monarch to claim the supreme honorific of Huang.
 But just as importantly, he was also the first monarch to bring the majority of Inner China — both North and South — under his control, thereby becoming the first to forge in his people a sense of “Chinese-ness” that separated them from all of the other peoples of the world.
-That separation became in a sense literal: Qin Shi Huang was the first Chinese monarch to build a Great Wall along his realm’s borders, thus inculcating in his people the insularity that would become such a fixture of their future history.
-It wouldn’t be overstating the case to say that Qin Shi Huang made China; the etymological roots of our Western names for China probably stem from an attempted transliteration of the name of “Qin.”
+It wouldn’t be overstating the case to say that Qin Shi Huang made the country of China as we think of it today; the etymological roots of our Western names for China probably stem from an attempted transliteration of the name of “Qin.”

-To understand the rise of Qin Shi Huang, we must turn back to the Zhou era of weak Wang emperors that preceded him.
-Traditional Chinese historiography labels the years between 722 and 479 BC the “Spring and Autumn Period,” after the Spring and Autumn Annals, another of the Five Confucian Classics, a historical record of goings-on in Confucius’s home state of Lu over that span of time.
-During this period, the culture and technology of China evolved apace despite the lack of a strong emperor.
-For example, financial currencies in the form of metal coins arrived to replace the old barter-based economies, and iron arrived to supersede bronze in many contexts, to the enormous benefit of agriculture.
-And of course we’ve already seen some of the intellectual ferment that led to Confucianism and Taoism among other new philosophies.
+To trace the rise of Qin Shi Huang, we must turn back to the Zhou era of weak Wang emperors that preceded him.
+Traditional Chinese historiography labels the years between 722 and 479 BC the “Spring and Autumn Period,” after The Spring and Autumn Annals, the only volume of the Five Confucian Classics we have not yet met in these pages; not coincidentally, it is also the newest of them, the only one whose time of writing overlaps with the lifetime of Confucius himself, being a record of goings-on in the latter’s home state of Lu during the period in question.
+Over the course of these centuries, the culture and technology of China evolved apace despite the lack of a strong emperor.
+For example, metal coins arrived to supplement barter-based economies, and iron arrived to supplement bronze, to the enormous benefit of agriculture.
+And we’ve already seen some of the intellectual ferment that led to Confucianism and Taoism among other new philosophies.

-But after the death of Confucius and the end of the chronology found in the Spring and Autumn Annals, war became more and more the defining aspect of life in China, seemingly confirming all of his deathbed fears.
-The iron that had done so much for agriculture now proved equally transformative when cast into swords instead of plowshares: Chinese warfare became ever more ferocious.
-The period is enshrined in history as that of the “Warring States.”
+But after the death of Confucius and the end of the chronology found in The Spring and Autumn Annals, war became more and more the defining aspect of life in China, seemingly confirming all of the great sage’s deathbed fears.
+The iron that had done so much for agriculture now proved equally transformative when cast into swords instead of plowshares: Chinese warfare became ever bloodier as the weapons employed became more durable and effective.
+This period is enshrined in history as that of the “Warring States.”

-One of the warring feudal states of the period was known as Qin, in the west of Northern Inner China.
+One of the warring feudal states of Northern Inner China was known as Qin.
 It had long been a hardscrabble place of little distinction, looked down upon by the other states; tellingly, it was one of the few places Confucius never bothered to visit during all his decades of wandering.
 Qin “knows nothing about traditional manners, proper relationships, and virtuous conduct,” said the Confucianists.

 In 361 BC, however, another philosopher and would-be statesman did come to Qin: a man named Shang Yang, who was fleeing from another state following the death of his patron, an event which had put his own life at extreme risk.
 The new governing philosophy he brought with him to Qin would become known as Legalism.
 It advocated an institutionalized culture of intimidation and corporal punishment as the one sure route to a dominant and successful state.

-The current king of Qin liked what he heard: Shang Yang was allowed to implement his ideas in exactly the way that Confucius had been so callously denied during his lifetime.
-Shang Yang reorganized Qin to create what some historians have called the world’s first police state.
-“Shang’s reforms created a harsh, fascistic society of snooping neighbors and hungry soldiers,” writes Jonathan Clemens, “a nation whose leaders were obliged by their very constitution to attack and expand beyond their borders.”
+The current king of Qin liked what he heard from Shang Yang: he allowed Shang to actually implement his ideas in exactly the way that Confucius had been so callously denied during his lifetime.
+Shang reorganized Qin to create what some historians have called the world’s first police state.
+“Shang’s reforms created a harsh, fascistic society of snooping neighbors and hungry soldiers,” writes one of their number named Jonathan Clemens, “a nation whose leaders were obliged by their very constitution to attack and expand beyond their borders.”
 Like history’s later fascist leaders, Shang Yang inflicted incalculable suffering, but he also made the proverbial trains run on time.
 He made of the heretofore inconsequential state of Qin a model of martial effectiveness the likes of which China had never seen before; perhaps the only worthy comparison in the entirety of ancient times is the Greek city-state of Sparta.
-Shang Yang himself eventually reaped the whirlwind he had sown: after a decade in power, he was executed in horrific fashion when the king of Qin decided he had gotten too big for his britches.
+Shang himself eventually reaped the whirlwind he had sown: after a decade in power, he was executed in horrific fashion when the king of Qin decided he had gotten too big for his britches.
 His arms were tied to the back of one chariot, his feet to the back of another, and the two teams of horses in front of the vehicles were made to run in opposite directions, ripping him in two.
 But the state he had created remained.

 In this new incarnation of Qin, even the smallest infractions by the citizenry were punished with lengthy sentences in forced-labor camps.
 Shang Yang had devised a devious strategy for catching wrong-doers: the citizens of Qin were divided into groups of five to ten individuals, with each member of a group ordered to monitor the conduct of the others and report the slightest deviations.
 To have knowledge of “criminality” — an all-purpose label that included acts as trivial as harnessing a team of horses incorrectly — and not to report it was to be as guilty of the act in question as the original perpetrator, and to be punished accordingly.